-- As much fresh, good quality hay as possible available at all times. - A cup of green leafy vegetables ONCE a day (this can be split up over the day if desired) - Pellets are not essential for rabbits but if fed then a maximum of 20g of pellets a day placed into a puzzle feeder or exercise ball to encourage them to exercise and forage. - Treats can be small amounts of dried or fresh herbs and only fed once or twice a week
+- As much fresh, good quality grass and hay as possible available at all times. - A cup of green leafy vegetables ONCE a day (this can be split up over the day if desired) - Pellets are not essential for rabbits but if fed then a maximum of 20g of pellets a day placed into a puzzle feeder or exercise ball to encourage them to exercise and forage.
+In some rabbits these should be cut out completely until the desired weight is achieved. - Treats can be small amounts of dried or fresh herbs and only fed once or twice a week